Epidemic spreading in group-structured populations: Supplemental Material

 \section{Supplemental Material}

-\section{Community sizes and epidemic dynamics on edge-colored graphs}
+\subsection{Community sizes and epidemic dynamics on edge-colored graphs}

-In in Fig.~\ref{fig:groupsize}, we vary the group size in synthetic edge-colored graphs and show its effect on the metrics of epidemic severity.
+In Fig.~\ref{fig:groupsize}, we vary the group size in synthetic edge-colored graphs and show its effect on the metrics of epidemic severity.
 We look at the outbreak size, the fraction of the population infected during the peak, and the duration in the correlated and uncorrelated edge-colored graphs as a function of the spreading rate $\beta$.
 We set the community sizes $q^{(1)} = q^{(2)} = q$ and consider three different values of $q$.
-We consider graphs with size $N=1,000$, mixing parameter $\mu=0.025$, average degree $\langle k \rangle = 6$.
+We consider graphs with size $N=10,000$, mixing parameter $\mu=0.025$, and average degree $\langle k \rangle = 6$.
+Furthermore, we consider the same setting and plot the outbreak size, the fraction of the population infected during the peak, and the duration in the correlated and uncorrelated edge-colored graphs as functions of the group size $q$ in Fig.~\ref{fig:groupsize2}.

+We also explore the effect of the heterogeneous community sizes on the outbreak.
+We consider edge-colored graphs with $N = 10,000$ nodes, average degrees $\langle k^{(1)} \rangle = \langle k^{(2)}\rangle = 6$ and $\mu = 0.025$.
+We choose the community sizes $q$ from the power-law distribution $P(q) \sim q^{-\tau}$ for $q \in [10, 100]$ and $P(q) = 0 $ otherwise.
+We consider exponent values $\tau = 2$, $3$, and $4$.
+Community sizes $q_1, q_2, \ldots, q_Q$ are generated from the above power-law distribution and used in both layers to define their block structure.
+As a term of comparison, we also display results valid when communities have all identical size $q=10$.
+We tune the correlation among the community structure of the layers by swapping community memberships of nodes as explained in the Methods section.
+We run $V = 5,000$ simulations of the SIR dynamics, and display average values in Figure \ref{fig:heterogroup}.